Haakooto/Set/README.md

 - Customizable styles
 - More commandline arguments to see games currently in play
 - Easier commandline argument use
-- Permanent hosting, not requring host to compromize IP
+- Permanent hosting, not requring host to compromise public IP
 - Option of requring password to enter game
 - observer mode
 - Suggetions/bug-rapporting